megavolts/ArchLinuxARM/orangePi2E-armbian.md

 (--) using VT number 7
 ...
 ```
-Check glx and es acceleration with
+Check and es acceleration with
 ```
 es2gears
 glxgears